2023 Best Film, Video & Photographic Arts Schools in Michigan

 Read full report on Film, Video & Photographic Arts at Michigan State University

-A rank of #3 on this year’s list means Grand Valley State University is a great place for film, video and photographic arts students.
-Located in the suburb of Allendale, GVSU is a public school with a very large student population.
+The excellent programs at Grand Valley State University helped the school earn the #3 place on this year’s ranking of the best film, video and photographic arts schools in Michigan.
+Located in the large suburb of Allendale, GVSU is a public school with a very large student population.

 Film majors at GVSU take out an average of $23,000 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $299.

-You’ll be in good company if you decide to attend College for Creative Studies.
-It ranked #4 on our 2023 Best Film, Video & Photographic Arts Schools in Michigan list.
-Located in the city of Detroit, CCS is a private not-for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend College for Creative Studies.
+The school came in at #4 on this year’s Best Film, Video & Photographic Arts Schools in Michigan list.
+Located in the large city of Detroit, CCS is a private not-for-profit school with a small student population.

 While working on their degree, film majors at CCS accumulate an average of around $27,125 in student debt.